Myanmar opposition protests mark general strike anniversary

 They also shouted anti-military chants and raised the three-finger salute of their movement, adopted from the “The Hunger Games” movie series.

-Buddhist monks in the central city of Mandalay participated in the protest while collecting alms.
-Youth there hung banners with anti-military slogans in public areas in the early morning hours.
+Buddhist monks in the central city of Mandalay participated in a protest while collecting alms.
+Young people there hung banners with anti-military slogans in public areas in the early morning hours.

 The military seized power on Feb.
 1, 2021, ousting the elected government of Aung San Suu Kyi, whose National League for Democracy party won the 2020 general election by a landslide and was about to begin a second term in office.
 Nonviolent protests were met with lethal force by the authorities, escalating the crisis into violence that now includes armed resistance in many parts of the country.